 Seedlings of each species were out-planted in the control and treatment areas at each site on the same day.
 Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments.
 Seedlings were haphazardly placed within the seedling plot since they had to be planted around rocky karst structures and roots from neighbouring trees.
 Fourteen seedlings of each species were planted in each treatment at each site, except for O. oppositifolia, a tree with large fruits and seeds, which had only nine seedlings planted per treatment.
 The seedlings planted during drier months (C. papaya, M. citrifolia, and O. oppositifolia) were watered about every other day during the first few weeks following transplanting to ensure they successfully established.
 Guam’s “dry season” occurs roughly from December to May annually.
 We monitored seedling mortality monthly, but final counts used in analysis were recorded in July 2011, or 15 months after the first species was transplanted and four months after the last.
-Mortality was not significantly different for seedlings that had been in seedling plots for a longer time, so final counts were used even though some seedlings had been in the ground for longer (see Results section).

-Seedling survival was compared for each planted species between fenced and unfenced plots, using generalized linear mixed effects models (lme4 package) in R [32].
+Seedling survival was compared for each planted species between fenced and unfenced plots, using generalized linear mixed effects models (lme4 package) in R [34].
 Fencing was considered a fixed effect, whereas site was considered a random effect.
 We analysed seedling survival for each species separately.
-Factors were considered to have a significant effect on seedling survival if they reduced Akaike Information Criterion, corrected for smaller sample sizes (AICc), scores by more than 2 in the corresponding model [33].
+Factors were considered to have a significant effect on seedling survival if they reduced Akaike Information Criterion, corrected for smaller sample sizes (AICc), scores by more than 2 in the corresponding model [35].